 3 Times It Makes Sense to Get There Early

 Arriving early to the meeting gives you time for casual conversation, build relationships, and to trial balloon your ideas.
 Yeah, an hour ahead of time is ridiculous in most scenes, but 10 minutes can go a long way in showing eagerness to engage.
 Plus it gives you time to show up calm and organized.
 Scrambling in out of breath to a meeting does nothing for your executive presence.

 Paying attention to the conversation at the idea stage of a new project or idea can position you well for deeper involvement.
 Also if you’re the leader and have a vision, it’s better to share your thoughts early than to come in late in the game and explain why it’s not what you wanted.

-Not necessarily always, but sometimes this sends strong message that you’re “skipping to work” and ready to go.
-Plus getting there early is one of the habits of almost every successful exec I know.
-So if you’re there early, and they’re there early, chances are greater for a casual chat while pouring a cup of coffee.
-I’ve used this technique more than once in my career to casually “bump into” an exec I needed to talk to on the way in to the building.
+Not necessarily always, but sometimes this sends a strong message that you’re “skipping to work” and ready to go.
+Plus, most execs I know get to work before the rest of the team.
+So if you’re there, and they’re there, chances are greater for a casual chat while pouring a cup of coffee.
+I’ve used this technique more than once in my career to casually “bump into” an exec I needed to talk to on the way into the building.
 Don’t be a stalker, but used every now and then, this approach can work to your advantage.
 I know such an early morning chat was a key factor in one of my most significant promotions.

 A bit of strategic early can make a big difference in your career and your personal success.